Machine Skates: Understand How They Work View All Products

 Less pressure on the ground also translates to easy steering, easy easy from a full stop, easy rolling - and less manpower needed to get the job done.

 If you are moving the dolly over a thin floor (for example, on a submarine or boat), and are concerned about breaking through, please consult our guide to determine the applied pressure per square inch.
-You will find this info under the headline "Pressure on Thin Floors" under each Transport Dolly Sets' additional product information.
+You will find this info under the headline "Pressure on Thin Floors" under each Machine Skates sets' additional product information.

 You can leave your cargo parked on top of the dolly for quite some time.
-It will not damage the rollers (or the dolly) at all.
-The rollers will sag down a bit until the moment the load starts moving, then the material will go back to its initial shape.
+It will not damage the wheels (or the dolly) at all.
+The wheels will sag down a bit until the moment the load starts moving, then the material will go back to its initial shape.

-The rollers need to become larger sized for heavy-weight cargo, in order to facilitate getting over obstacles on the ground.
-Each of our dollies will maintain the capacity to bridge small gaps, ledges, or obstacles.
+The wheels need to become larger sized for heavy-weight cargo, in order to facilitate getting over obstacles on the ground.
+Each of our skates will maintain the capacity to bridge small gaps, ledges, or obstacles.

 They are so elastic, they will perform extraordinary well indoors and outdoors.
 It doesn't matter whether there is metal scrap on the surface, whether you move it on rough parking lots, it will go effortlessly over cracks in concrete - and even over countersunk railway tracks.